ThreeDotsLabs/watermill/docs/content/pubsubs/nats.md

 When you have your own format of the messages, you can implement your own Marshaler, which will serialize messages in your format.
 An example protobuf implementation with tests and benchmarks can be found [here](https://github.com/ThreeDotsLabs/watermill-nats/tree/master/_examples/marshalers/protobuf/)

-When needed, you can bypass both [UUID]({{< ref "message#message" >}}) and [Metadata]({{< ref "message#message" >}}) and send just a `message.Payload`, but some standard [middlewares]({{< ref "messages-router#middleware" >}}) may be not working.
+When needed, you can bypass both [UUID]({{< ref "message#message" >}}) and [Metadata]({{< ref "message#message" >}}) and send just a `message.Payload`, but some standard [middlewares]({{< ref "messages-router#middleware" >}}) may not work.

-## Core-Nats
+## Core NATS

-This package also includes limited support for connecting to [core-nats](https://docs.nats.io/nats-concepts/core-nats).
-While core-nats does not support many of the streaming features needed for a perfect fit with watermill and most acks end up implemented as no-ops, in environments with a mix of jetstream and core-nats messaging in play it can be nice to use watermill consistently on the application side.
+This package also includes limited support for connecting to [Core NATS](https://docs.nats.io/nats-concepts/core-nats).
+While Core NATS does not support many of the streaming features needed for a perfect fit with watermill and most acks end up implemented as no-ops, in environments with a mix of jetstream and Core NATS messaging in play it can be nice to use watermill consistently on the application side.